The NAPRALERT database is designed to accomodate two query levels.

 1. Once successfully registered and logged-in, access will be given to the NAPRALERT REPORTS function, found on the bar at the top of the homepage.

-2. Select the REPORTS button, in order to begin to query NAPRALERT and generate reports of interest.
+2. Select themenu, in order to begin to query NAPRALERT and generate reports of interest.

 3. Given that there are competing and evolving taxonomies and naming conventions, it may prove useful to first verify the name of the compound or organism, including organism common name(s) for which you seek information.

 4. In the pull-down menu, the user may choose either MY REPORTS, or one of four different NAPRALERT query protocols- COMPOUND, ORGANISM, ACTIVITY or AUTHORS.

 5. Useful details on COMPOUND and PHARMACOLOGY-based searching of NAPRALERT are available here (link to pharm, complex compd searches blurb on help page)

 6. COMPOUND queries provide data on Organisms from which a compound of interest was isolated, and/or Biological activity reported for that compound.
 In addition, Compound searches can be limited to specific year or range of years, as well as by author(s).

 7. ACTIVITY queries can provide data on Organism biological activity (including information on reported ethnomedical use, extract(s) and compound(s) tested.
 It is possible to select specific Experimental Biological Test types, including: in vivo in vitro, in humans, on plants, as well as comprehensive (all types of biological testing).
 In addition, Activity searches can be limited to specific year or range of years, as well as by author(s).